 Study of the rudiments of vocal music: breathing, diction, and development of tone.
 Technical development includes study of interpretation, tone production, pronunciation, and vocal expression.
 May be taken for credit two semesters.

-1 credit, .5 hour private instruction/week Requirements Met: AATR Repeatable for Credit: Yes Applied Music Lesson (Secondary) Freshman Musical instruction designed for college students majoring in areas outside of musical performance.
+Applied Music Lesson (Secondary) Freshman Musical instruction designed for college students majoring in areas outside of musical performance.
 Lessons will include study of techniques, musicianship and repertoire.
 May be taken for credit two semesters.
 Lab fee: \$75.